 Tools to package and distribute Python applications existed several years before PyOxidizer.
-Many Python packages have learned to perform special behavior when the \fingerprint\ of these tools is detected at run-time.
+Many Python packages have learned to perform special behavior when the fingerprint of these tools is detected at run-time.

 First, PyOxidizer has its own fingerprint: sys.oxidized = True.
 The presence of this attribute can indicate an application running with PyOxidizer.
+Other applications are discouraged from defining this attribute.